Dictionary of Revolutionary Marxism

 “We have known since Aristotle that stable constitutional democracy rests on a large, self-confident middle class.” —Bill Galston, Brookings Institution, quoted in The Economist, Aug.
 1, 2015, p.
 30.

 [This is why the continuing, and ever-more-rapid decline of the size, stability and confidence of the American “middle class” is so very alarming to liberal bourgeois ideologists.
 They correctly fear that if this trend continues and further intensifies, American society as it has existed for more than two centuries will not be able to survive.
 What will replace it?
 Perhaps initially some form of outright fascism, of the sort Trump’s Republican Party has been giving us a hint of.
 But then maybe something even worse, such as a major inter-imperialist war with China.
-The alternative of socialist revolution will first require an unparallelled and relatively rapid re-education and new militant organization of the American working class and masses. —Ed.]
+The alternative of socialist revolution will first require an unparalleled and relatively rapid re-education and new militant organization of the American working class and masses. —Ed.]

 MIDDLE EAST